The function of the Central Bank as the lender of last re...

 If a bank ran out of money, people would lose confidence and want to withdraw their money from the bank.
 The central steps in by lending these banks money so as they can remain in business.

-Which of the following is not a reason countries import goods? ...
+Which of the following is true about the value of money? ...